Marhyah/SQL/README.md

 # SQL
-Repository of all projects that required the exhibiting of my SQL skills
+Repository of all projects that required exhibiting my SQL skills